 - Redness or inflammation after exposure to certain types of light sources

-- Excessive tearing in fluorescent lights, bright daylight, or while viewing a computer screen
+- Excessive tearing in old style lights or LED lighting, bright daylight, or while viewing a computer screen

 - Frequent headaches or migraines triggered by light